rnorthconference/rnorthconference.github.io/content/blog/FAQ.md

 ## How should I get there?
 Metro Transit (highly recommended): The green line light rail to the East Bank station is a 0.4 mile walk to Bruininks hall.
 There are also <a href="https://www.metrotransit.org/university-of-minnesota" target="_blank">bus options </a>.

+Biking (highly recommended): There is a <a href="https://member.niceridemn.com/map/" target="_blank"> Nice Ride </a> station adjacent to Bruininks Hall on the 2nd level entrance to the Washington Avenue Bridge.
+There are also several <a href="https://www.pts.umn.edu/bike/bike-parking" target="_blank"> bike parking </a> cages nearby (U-locks are a must have for safe bike lock-up).

 Parking: Nearby ramps are available for $12/day including the <a href="https://campusmaps.umn.edu/weisman-art-museum-garage-amg" target="_blank"> Weisman Art Museum Garage </a>, <a href="https://campusmaps.umn.edu/east-river-road-garage" target="_blank"> East River Road Garage </a>, and <a href="https://campusmaps.umn.edu/church-street-garage" target="_blank"> Church Street Garage </a>.

 ## Where should I stay?